oda-hub/deprecated-renku-aqs/README.md

 ## `display` command

 CLI command to generate an output graph and export it over an output image.

+Starting from the knowledge graph enriched with the annotation created during the execution of a notebook, this is queried to retrieve the needed information, perform some inferring and generate the output graph that will be finally exported over an output picture.

 ### Parameters